 Are we running out of oil?

 Our transportation systems are highly dependent on petroleum.
 High and volatile prices for oil (and at the pump) naturally give rise to suggestions that oil production has peaked, or that we are running out of oil.
 Concern over oil supplies is not new.
-In fact, historical projections suggest that the world has "almost run out of oil" at least five times in the past century.
-Here are some examples:
+Looking back over the past hundred years, there have been five or six projections from governments, researchers and other groups suggesting that the world was about to run out of oil, precious metals or other valuable commodities.

 In the 1950s, a geologist named M. King Hubbert looked at oil production data from all of the major oil-producing countries in the world (at that time).
 Based on his statistical analysis of the data, he projected that U.S. oil production would peak in the 1970s and that world oil production would peak during the first decade of the 21st century.
 These projections came to be known as "Hubbert's Peak."
 And it turns out that Hubbert's projections were highly accurate - U.S. oil production did peak in the 1970s and the collection of oil-producing countries that Hubbert originally studied did see their collective oil production peak in the early 2000s.
 So, maybe Hubbert had a point, and maybe there is something to the "peak oil" paranoia.